0simp/AviaPlugins/README.md

 }
 ```

-# ClickSounds
+# ClickSounds (DISCONTINUED)

 Plays a sound effect whenever you click on a button.
+This plugin has been discontinued because it served no practical purpose and the less shit I have to maintian the better

 **UI FOR SETTING THE CLICK SOUND (accessed via user settings):**